-The insulated protective cap and drain wire must be removed before operating the TransFuser mechanism.
-Failure to remove the cap and drain wire will interfere with operation of the mechanism.
+The insulated protective cap and drain wire must be removed before operating the TransFuser Mounting mechanism.
+Failure to remove the cap and drain wire will interfere with mechanism operation.

-Figure 14.
-Removing the loadbreak elbow interrupts any load through the fuse to be removed.
+Figure 15.
+Removing the loadbreak elbow interrupts any load through the fuse to be removed

-- STEP 3.
-When the elbow has been moved and mounted on a feedthru or standoff insulator, the Trans-Fuser Mounting mechanism may be operated.
+STEP 3.
+When the elbow has been moved and mounted on a feedthru or standoff insulator, the TransFuser Mounting mechanism may be operated.
 Using the shotgun stick, raise the mechanical interlock to unlock the TransFuser Mounting.
-See Figure 15.
-This interlock, which cannot be lifted to the unlocked position until the elbow has been removed, guards against gaining access to the fuse while it is carrying current. - STEP 4.
-Secure the shotgun stick to the pull-ring at the lower end of the TransFuser Mounting.
-Be sure not to ratchet the shotgun stick all the way up when securing the pull-ring as it may hinder with the movement of the TransFuser Mounting.
 See Figure 16.
-With an outward pull, rotate the TransFuser Mounting end-for-end to expose the fuse in one motion.
+This interlock, which cannot be lifted to the Unlocked position until the elbow has been removed, guards against gaining access to the fuse while it is carrying current.

-Figure 15.
+Figure 16.
 Raising the mechanical interlock to unlock the TransFuser Mounting.